rlagksqls17/rlagksqls17.github.io/_posts/2023-02-05-subproject1.md

 ---
-title: "Sub project - Accurate diagnosis of atopic dermatitis by combining transcriptome and microbiota data with supervised machine learning"
+title: "[Sub project] Accurate diagnosis of atopic dermatitis by combining transcriptome and microbiota data with supervised machine learning"
 excerpt: "last_modified_at: 2023-02-14"
 layout: post
 use_math: True